nazifapennstate/bmmb852/week11/README.md

 # Week 11: Establish the effects of variants

-I ran my Makefile pipeline with `make batch`.
+I ran my Makefile with `make batch`.
 That:

 * pulled the Ebola reference (`GCF_000848505.1`) and indexed it,
 * downloaded each of the samples' reads from SRA,